AUDIT Q & A’S

 Please provide myIRs showing gross salary payment for every month funding is required, as well as copies of bank statements proving the payment of wages.

-Should we notify the Lion Foundation if the position or person changes?
+Should we notify the Lion Foundation if the position or person changes (salaries/wages)?

 What do we do if the purchase price is less than originally quoted in the application?